Teens with ASD: Life Skills

 - Managing money

-- Taking responsibility for health
+- Being responsible for your own health

 - Navigating the campus and surrounding area